InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 * There are two types of tokens in Yosemite Public Blockchain(YosemiteChain or Yosemite).
   1. native token
   1. non-native tokens
-* The native token supports only one type of FIAT token 1:1 pegged to real money.
-First of all, it is used as the transaction fee.
+* The native token must be a FIAT-token, pegged to 1:1 exchange rate.
+This is designed to be used as the network's transaction fee.
    * Only the system depositories issue and redeem the native token.
 For more information, refer to [yx.system](../../contracts/yx.system/).
-   * Blockchain users who have done the KYC process through identity authority can transfer the native token.
+   * Only the blockchain users who have successfully verified their identity by completing the KYC process can transfer the native token.
 For more information, refer to [yx.identity](../../contracts/yx.identity/).
 * The non-native tokens are created by anyone who owns his or her blockchain account.
 For more information, refer to [`yx.token`](../../contracts/yx.token/).

 ## Format of Token
-* It is made of precision, symbol and the issuer.
+* The structure of token includes precision, symbol, and the issuer.
 * 4,DKRW@d1
    * 4 : precision (the number of bits used to hold the fractional part in the concept of floating-point numbers, .0000)
    * DKRW : symbol
    * d1 : account name of the issuer
-* Tokens are all different for precision.
-For example, 4,BTC@d3 and 8,BTC@d3 are both different.
+* Different issuer results in different tokens.
+For example, 4,DKRW@d1 and 4,DKRW@d2 are different.
-* They are all different for each issuer.
-For example, 4,DKRW@d1 and 4,DKRW@d2 are both different.
+* Different precision results in different tokens.
+For example, 4,BTC@d3 and 8,BTC@d3 are different.
 ## Amount Format
 * 1234.5678 DKRW
-   * If symbol and precision is 4,DKRW, then precision must be presented exactly. e.g. 1.0000 DKRW
+   * If token's symbol and precision is 4,DKRW, then the amount should be written to reflect token's precision. e.g. 1.0000 DKRW
 * In the Yosemite software, the amount 1234.5678 is saved in 64-bit integer as 12345678.
-* The maximum amount defined by the software is 2^62 - 1(= 4611686018427387903).
-In this case, till 461168601842738.7903 DKRW is usuable.
+* The maximum amount defined by the software is 2^62-1(=4611686018427387903).
+In such case, up to 461168601842738.7903 DKRW is usuable.

 # Yosemite Native Token
-* From the perspective of real money, people just think DKRW is DKRW, not 4,DKRW@d1, 4,DRKW@d2 or 8,DKRW@d1.
+* From the usage perspective, DKRW is DKRW regardless of whether it's 4,DKRW@d1 or 4,DKRW@d2.
-* For the native token, YosemiteChain defines its symbol and precision at the Yosemite software release level to provide Yosemite users such real money concept.
+* For the native token, YosemiteChain defines its symbol and precision at the Yosemite software release to conform to such perspective.
    * In the specific YosemiteChain network for the Korea market, 4,DKRW is the native token.
 There can't be 8,DKRW.
    * It also means there would be the Yosemite software with 8,DKRW and the specific network with it.
 But it's the totally different network.
    * Plus there would be the Yosemite software with 4,DUSD or 4,EUR for each FIAT money.
 These softwares can be made with CMake build options, YOSEMITE_NATIVE_TOKEN_SYMBOL_NAME and YOSEMITE_NATIVE_TOKEN_PRECISION.
 Refer to [root CMakeLists.txt](../CMakeLists.txt) file.